-DO NOT USE the BAUSCH & LOMB® PureVision® Multi-Focal (balafilcon A) Visibility Tinted Contact Lens when any of the following conditions exist:
+DO NOT USE the BAUSCH & LOMB® PureVision® (balafilcon A) Visibility Tinted contact lens when any of the following conditions exist:

-- Acute and subacute inflammation or infection of the anterior chamber of the eve - Any eve disease, injury, or abnormality that affects the cornea. conjunctiva, or evelids - Severe insufficiency of lacrimal secretion (dry eyes).
+- Acute and subacute inflammation or infection of the anterior chamber of the eye - Any eye disease, injury, or abnormality that affects the cornea, conjunctiva, or eyelids - Severe insufficiency of lacrimal secretion (dry eyes) - Corneal hypoesthesia (reduced corneal sensitivity) - Any systemic disease that may affect the eye or be exaggerated by wearing contact lenses

-- Corneal hypoesthesia (reduced corneal sensitivity) - Any systemic disease that may affect the eve or be exaggerated by wearing contact lenses - Allergic reactions of ocular surfaces or adnexa (surrounding tissue) that may be induced or exaggerated by wearing contact lenses or use of contact lens solutions - · Allergy to any ingredient, such as mercury or Thimerosal, in a solution which is to be used to care for the PureVision Mulit-Focal Contact Lens - Any active corneal infection (bacterial, fungal, or viral) - · If eves become red or irritated
+- Allergic reactions of ocular surfaces or adnexa (surrounding tissue) that may be induced or exaggerated by wearing contact lenses or use of contact lens solutions - Allergy to any ingredient, such as mercury or Thimerosal, in a solution which is to be used to care for the PureVision contact lens - Any active corneal infection (bacterial, fungal, or viral) - If eyes become red or irritated

-WARNINGS.
+WARNINGS:

-After a thorough eye examination, including appropriate medical background, patients should be fully apprised by the prescribing eye care professional of all the risks with contact lens wear.
+After a thorough eye examination, including appropriate medical background, patients should be fully apprised by the prescribing professional of all the risks with contact lens wear.
 Patients should be advised of the following warnings pertaining to contact lens wear:

 - Problems with contact lenses and lens care products could result in serious injury to the eye.
-It is essential that patients follow their eve care professional's direction and all labeling instructions for proper use of lenses and lens care products. including the lens case.
-Eve problems, including corneal ulcers, can develop rapidly and lead to loss of vision. - When prescribed for Frequent/Planned Replacement Wear, the need for strict compliance with the care regimen including cleaning of the lens case, wearing restrictions, wearing schedule, and follow-up visit schedule should be emphasized to the patient. - Studies have shown that contact lens wearers who are smokers have a higher incidence of adverse reactions than nonsmokers.
+It is essential that patients follow their eye care professional's direction and all labeling instructions for proper use of lenses and lens care products, including the lens case.
+Bye problems, including corneal ulcers, can develop rapidly and lead to loss of vision. - When prescribed for Frequent/Planned Replacement Wear, the need for strict compliance with the care regimen including cleaning of the lens case, wearing restrictions, wearing schedule, and follow-up visit schedule should be emphasized to the patient. - Studies have shown that contact lens wearers who are smokers have a higher incidence of adverse reactions than nonsmokers.